thewtex/thesis/high_freq_plaque/high_freq_plaque.rst

 memory limitations, although the resolution in the elevational direction is nominally 140 μm for the RMV710B transducer.

-Each
-acquisition consists of 250 beam lines separated by approximately 60 μm, 2128 samples (3.9 mm), and up to 250 frames separated by 200 μm to 100 μm depending on the length of the plaque specimen.
 For the lengths of the plaques scanned, which ranged from approximately 20 mm to 40 mm, this filled the system limits on acquisition.
 The collection of a single 3D data set covering an entire plaque takes approximately one to two hours.
-Resulting files are approximately 150 per volumetric slice.
+Resulting files are approximately 150 μm per volumetric slice.
 Three to five volumetric slices are required to encompass the majority of an excised plaque's volume.
 Some longer plaques may require larger inter-frame spacing because of memory limitations, although the resolution in the elevational direction is nominally 140 μm for the RMV710B transducer.

-Integrated backscatter coefficient (IBSC) images are created with a reference phantom created by Dr. Ernest Madsen from UW-Madison.
+Integrated backscatter coefficient (IBSC) images are created with a reference phantom created by Dr. Ernest L. Madsen, PhD from UW-Madison.
 The reference phantom is made of the 5000E material characterized in Chapter 6.
 The reference phantom was scanned with the same transducer and system settings as utilized for scanning the plaque specimen.